zosetsu-repo/aniyomi-extensions/CONTRIBUTING.md

 # Contributing

-This guide have some instructions and tips on how to create a new Anikku extension.
+This guide have some instructions and tips on how to create a new Aniyomi extension.
 Please **read it carefully** if you're a new contributor or don't have any experience on the required languages and knowledge.

 This guide is not definitive and it's being updated over time.
 If you find any issue on it, feel free to report it through a [Meta Issue](https://github.com/zosetsu-repo/aniyomi-extensions/issues/new?assignees=&labels=Meta+request&template=request_meta.yml) or fixing it directly by submitting a Pull Request.